Immune Globulin (i-MUNE GLOB-ue-lin)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you or your child have kidney problems, anemia, blood clotting problems, heart or blood vessel problems (such as atherosclerosis), or a history of a stroke.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, diabetes, hyponatremia (low sodium in the blood), or a serious infection.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.